-Join Chef Risi on the island of Sardinia for hands-on cooking!
+Join Chef Manuela on the island of Sardinia for hands-on cooking!
 Shop with the chef, tour the outdoor marketplace and taste the local flavors of sunny Sardinia!

 Islands often have a touch of mystery about them and Italy’s beautiful Sardinia is no exception.
 With its gorgeous white beaches, exclusive resorts and Mediterranean climate, Sardinia is a must for healthy living and cuisine.
 Whether you would like to visit Sardinia’s unexplored most beautiful areas that are tranquil spots far from the famous Costa Smeralda or the cities of Sassari or Cagliari-the island offers something for everyone.